Skip to Main Content

 While there are many tools that serve as alternatives to Grafana for your dashboard needs, they all fall into the same category of last generation, legacy solutions.
 They struggle with the same issues of complexity, costly data ingestion, a steep learning curve, or dashboard sprawl.
 None of these options solve the real problem... that our needs as users have changed, and the old solutions just haven't kept up.

 SquaredUp is reinventing dashboards.
-It really is the only next generation alternative.
-Its ability to seamlessly integrate data, eliminate dashboard sprawl, enable powerful roll-up, and provide real-time operational intelligence makes it the standout choice for any organization looking to advance their dashboarding capabilities.
+It really is the only next-generation alternative.
+Its ability to seamlessly integrate data, eliminate dashboard sprawl, enable powerful roll-up, and provide real-time operational intelligence makes it the standout choice for any organization looking to advance its dashboarding capabilities.
 When considering your options, make sure you're trying to solve the real problem... is it just Grafana that isn't working out, or has the entire market fallen behind?

 So, why settle for more of the same when you can elevate your dashboarding experience with SquaredUp?